 "They were quite a decent size," he said.

-Local snake handler Stuart Johnson from Reptile Solutions was able to identify the two snakes and clarify that contrary to public reactions, the two snakes were not mating.
+Local snake handler Stuart Johnson from Reptile Solutions was able to identify the two snakes but was able to clarify that contrary to public reactions, the two snakes were not mating.

 "Those are two males," he said.